-For this analysis, we utilized both the lower emissions scenario (RCP 4.5) and the high emissions scenario (RCP 8.5) from phase 5 of the Coupled Model Intercomparison Project (Climate Toolbox 2019).
+For this analysis, we utilized both the lower emissions scenario (RCP 4.5) and the high emissions scenario (RCP 8.5) from phase 5 of the Coupled Model Intercomparison Project (Northwest Climate Toolbox 2019).
 The RCP 8.5 scenario simulates in a computer what is likely to happen if greenhouse gases continue to be released into the atmosphere at their current rate, and, as result, warming is allowed to continue at its current upward trajectory throughout this century and beyond.
-The RCP 4.5 scenario simulates a dramatic reduction in greenhouse gase emissions, so that while warming continues throughout this century, warming starts to level off after 2100.
-In general, the two scenarios start to diverge around mid-century (2040-2069).
-At mid-century, warming under RCP 4.5 slows while warming under RCP 8.5 continues at its current rate (CIRC "Human Choice, Warming, & Emissions" 2019).
-The two scenarios were used side by side in this analysis to evaluate whether the climate impacts under RCP 4.5 and

-RCP 8.5 are meaningfully different in their impact on snow recreation in the Spokane region.
-We found that they were.
+The RCP 4.5 simulates a dramatic reduction in greenhouse gas emissions, so that while warming continues throughout this century, warming starts to level off after 2100.
+In general, the two scenarios start to diverge around the middle decades of this century (2040-2069).
+At mid-century, warming under RCP 4.5 slows while warming under RCP 8.5 continues at its current rate (CIRC 2019).
+The two scenarios were used side by side in this analysis to evaluate whether the climate impacts under RCP 4.5 and RCP 8.5 are meaningfully different in their impact on snow recreation in the Spokane region.